tmgthb/Autonomous-Agents/README.md

 [Large Language Models for Multi-Facility Location Mechanism Design](http://arxiv.org/abs/2503.09533v1)

-- LLMMech (Large Language Models for Mechanism Design): introduces an evolutionary framework integrating LLMs to automate the design of strategyproof mechanisms using InitializationPrompt, Select, VariationPrompt, PopulationManager and PromptEvolution components.
+- LLMMech (LLMs for Mechanism Design): introduces an evolutionary framework integrating LLMs to automate the design of strategyproof mechanisms using InitializationPrompt, Select, VariationPrompt, PopulationManager and PromptEvolution components.
 - LLMMech framework leverages LLMs for generating interpretable, hyperparameter-free, and empirically strategyproof mechanisms for multi-facility location problems.
 - The framework incorporates PromptEvolution to automatically refine prompts, enhancing the diversity of generated mechanisms and improving search for optimal solutions.